onur-zengin/aws-ec2-linux-docker/README.md

 ## 4. UPDATING DEPLOYMENT

+- A typical use case to update the deployment may be to populate the Prometheus configuration with new targets.
+While the pre-requisites below apply to that specific use case, the procedure in step #4.2 is generic and can be used for update scenarios as well.

+#### 4.1.
+PRE-REQUISITES

-- updating configuration - update prom config with new targets node_exporter binary to be installed on the target hosts
+* Prometheus node_exporter binary to be installed on the target hosts. </tbc>add link

-4.2.6.
+* Any security group / FW fronting the target hosts ...

+#### 4.2.
+PROCEDURE

+4.2.1.
+Edit the local configuration file (/prometheus/prometheus.yml to add targets, or other file(s) depending on the update scenario).

+4.2.2.
 Create an execution plan;
 ```
 terraform plan -out="tfplan"
 ```

-4.2.7.
+4.2.3.
 Apply the planned configuration;
 ```
-terraform apply "tfplan"
+terraform apply "tfplan" [-auto-approve]
 ```
+* Review changes and respond with 'yes' to the prompt, or use the '-auto-approve' option.

 ## 5. REMOVING DEPLOYMENT